nurizaesenbaeva/kubernetes-vault-1/README.md

 INJECTOR
-9) Here we have injector (everything is done in a injector folder) To create a Service account , clusterrolebinding and cluster role
+9) Here we have injector (everything is done in a injector folder).
+To create a Service account , clusterrolebinding and cluster role
 # kubectl apply -f rbac.yaml
-10) creating mutatingwebhookconfiguration
+10) creating mutatingwebhookconfiguration...
  This webhook is responsible for intercepting and sending pod events to the injector controller.
 It sends the webhook to the injector controller’s service endpoint on /mutate path.

 # kubectl apply -f mutating-webhook.yaml